Structural analyses of apolipoprotein A-IV polymorphisms Q360H and T347S elucidate the inhibitory effect against thrombosis.

 J Biol Chem

-Department of Medicine, University of Toronto, Toronto, ON, Canada; Keenan Research Centre for Biomedical Science, Li Ka Shing Knowledge Institute, St. Michael's Hospital, Toronto, ON, Canada; Canadian Blood Services Centre for Innovation, Toronto, ON, Canada; Department of Physiology, University of Toronto, Toronto, ON, Canada; Toronto Platelet Immunobiology Group, Toronto, ON, Canada; Department of Laboratory Medicine and Pathobiology, University of Toronto, Toronto, ON, Canada.
-Electronic address:
+Department of Medicine, University of Toronto, Toronto, Ontario, Canada; Keenan Research Centre for Biomedical Science, Li Ka Shing Knowledge Institute, St Michael's Hospital, Toronto, Ontario, Canada; Centre for Innovation, Canadian Blood Services, Toronto, Ontario, Canada; Department of Physiology

 Apolipoprotein A-IV (apoA-IV) is an abundant lipid-binding protein in blood plasma.
 We previously reported that apoA-IV, as an endogenous inhibitor, competitively binds platelet αIIbβ3 integrin from its N-terminal residues, reducing the potential risk of thrombosis.
 This study aims to investigate how the apoA-IV and apoA-IV mutations affect the structure and function of apoA-IV.
-These mutations are linked to increased risk of cardiovascular diseases due to multiple single-nucleotide polymorphisms in the C-terminal region of apoA-IV.
-We postulate the structural hindrance caused by the C-terminal motifs may impede the binding of apoA-IV to platelets at its N-terminal binding site.
+These mutations are linked to increased risk of cardiovascular diseases because of multiple single-nucleotide polymorphisms in the C-terminal region of apoA-IV.
+We postulate that the structural hindrance caused by the C-terminal motifs may impede the binding of apoA-IV to platelets at its N-terminal binding site.
 However, the mechanistic impact of Q360H and T347S polymorphisms on this intermolecular interaction and their potential contribution to the development of cardiovascular disease have not been adequately investigated.
-To address this, recombinant forms of human apoA-IV, apoA-IV, apoA-IV variants were produced, and the structural stability, dimerization, and molecular dynamics of the C-terminus were examined utilizing biophysical techniques including fluorescence anisotropy, fluorescence spectrophotometry, circular dichroism, and biolayer interferometry methods.
-Our results showed a decreased fraction of α-helix structure in apoA-IV and apoA-IV compared to the wildtype, and the inhibitory effect of dimerized apoA-IV on platelet aggregation was reduced in apoA-IV and apoA-IV variants.
+To address this, recombinant forms of human apoA-IV, apoA-IV, and apoA-IV variants were produced, and the structural stability, dimerization, and molecular dynamics of the C terminus were examined utilizing biophysical techniques, including fluorescence anisotropy, fluorescence spectrophotometry, circular dichroism, and biolayer interferometry methods.
+Our results showed a decreased fraction of α-helix structure in apoA-IV and apoA-IV compared with the WT, and the inhibitory effect of dimerized apoA-IV on platelet aggregation was reduced in apoA-IV and apoA-IV variants.
 Binding kinetics of examined apoA-IV polymorphisms to platelet αIIbβ3 suggest a potential mechanism for increased risk of cardiovascular diseases in individuals with apoA-IV and apoA-IV polymorphisms.

 Download full-text PDF